PATRIC3/p3_docs/docroot/cli_tutorial/cli_getting_started.rst

     :ref:`cli::p3-get-feature-data` is provided for the situation where you are piping in the feature list from something external or precomputed.

-What Is a PATRIC Workspace?
+What Is a BV-BRC Workspace?
 ---------------------------

-Users of PATRIC have access to a wealth of public data that support interpretation of prokaryotic genomes.
-The PATRIC team actively integrates newly-sequenced genomes, data relating to antimicrobial resistance, expression data, pathway data and subsystem data into an integrated framework that can be queried using either the PATRIC UI or the CLI.
+Users of BV-BRC have access to a wealth of public data that support interpretation of prokaryotic genomes.
+The BV-BRC team actively integrates newly-sequenced genomes, data relating to antimicrobial resistance, expression data, pathway data and subsystem data into an integrated framework that can be queried using either the BV-BRC UI or the CLI.

-In the PATRIC UI, your workspace looks a lot like a standard file system, divided into folders full of data.
+In the BV-BRC UI, your workspace looks a lot like a standard file system, divided into folders full of data.
 In addition to files you upload, such as FASTA and FASTQ files, there will also be typed objects such as genomes, feature groups, and genome groups.
 The CLI allows you